jmolsen/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The code for training the model is primarily located in the eleventh cell of the ipython notebook with a few parameters defined earlier in the tenth cell.
 I trained the model in batches of size 128 for 40 epochs.
 I used mostly the same training method used in the LeNet lab, using softmax cross entropy as the basis for calculating the loss, and minimizing the loss using the AdamOptimizer.
-However, I supplemented the loss operation by adding a L2 Regularization calculation to the cross entropy when reducing the mean.
+However, I used ELU for activation instead of RELU, and I supplemented the loss operation by adding a L2 Regularization calculation to the cross entropy when reducing the mean.
+I decided to try The ELU (Exponential Linear Unit) base on a paper I was referred to which suggested that ELUs can be faster and provide higher accuracy than RELUs.
 I added in the L2 Regularization in order to penalize high weights to prevent overfitting.

 For the random generation of weights and biases I used 0 for mu and 0.1 for sigma. - it made sense to keep the starting weights small since I didn't want large weights causing overfitting on any particular feature.
 I used a learning rate of 0.001 and a beta value for L2 Regularization also of 0.001.